-Question: I have heard that many institutionalized children exhibit many peculiar behaviors shortly after arriving home.
-Can you described some of these behaviors and what does a new adoptive parent need to do to help over come these behaviors?
+Question: I have heard that children from orphanages can exhibit peculiar behaviors shortly after arriving in their adoptive home.
+Can you describe some of these behaviors?
+What do new adoptive parents need to do to help children overcome them?

 - Head banging